Harm Reduction and Naloxone

 Naloxone is a life-saving drug that can reverse the effects of an opioid overdose when given in time.
 Naloxone is the generic name for the medication, which may be prescribed to give as either an intramuscular injection (IM) or nasal spray.
 Narcan is a brand name for Naloxone.

-• Are you in the position to assist a person at risk of an opiate-related overdose?
+- Are you in a position to assist a person at risk of an opiate-related overdose?

 If you answered “yes” to any of these questions, you may request Naloxone from any North Carolina pharmacist.